ay0408/DP-statistics-GWAS/README.md

 # DP-statistics-GWAS

 This is a python code for simulation experiments on methods to release private statistics in GWAS.
-We apply the Laplace mechanism, which is based on the concept of differential privacy, to the main statistical test methods using contingency tables: the chi-squared test, Fisher's exact test, and Cochran-Armitage's trend test.
+We applied the Laplace mechanism, which is based on the concept of differential privacy, to the main statistical test methods using contingency tables: the chi-squared test, Fisher's exact test, and Cochran-Armitage's trend test.

 ## the chi-squared test